OpenScienceLabs/gsod/2024/proposal.md

 Success will be evaluated through a Google Forms survey, seeking feedback on the ongoing work.
-We aim for at least 75% positive feedback, focusing on content quality, information completeness, and documentation aesthetics and functionality.
+We aim for at least 75% positive feedback, focusing on content quality, information completeness, documentation aesthetics, and functionality.

 ## Requirements